-LEAVE OF ABSENCE
+LEAVE OF ABSENCE POLICY

 An authorized leave of absence (LOA) is a temporary interruption in a students' program of study.
 The institution may allow a student under such circumstances to take a leave of absence (LOA) from the program for up to 180 days in a 12 month period.
-The LOA must be requested in writing by the student and must be approved by the school president.
-The LOA request form must be filled out; beginning and end date, include the reason for the request and students signature prior to Financial Aid Officer entry.
-International College of Beauty Arts & Sciences may grant an LOA to a student who did not provide the request prior to the LOA due to unforeseen circumstances however the institution must document the reason for its approval and collect all needed documentation.
+The student requesting an LOA must follow this institution's policy and a student granted LOA is not considered to have withdrawn and no refund calculation is required at that time.
+The LOA must be requested in writing by the student in the event of a medical emergency of the student or their immediate family with a doctor's note and must be approved by the school president.
+The LOA request form must be filled out in advance; beginning and end date, include the reason for the request and students signature prior to Financial Aid Officer entry.
+International College of Beauty Arts & Sciences may grant an LOA to a student who did not provide the request prior to the LOA due to unforeseen circumstances; however the institution must document the reason for its approval and collect all needed documentation at a later date.
+In this case, the institution establishes the start date of the approved LOA as the first date the student was unable to attend.
 Do not request a Leave of Absence unless you absolutely need one.
 Students on LOA will not be assessed any additional charges of tuition.
 Students returning from an authorized LOA will retain all clock hours and work projects completed and will be returned to the academic progress status they held prior to the start of the leave of absence.
-In, addition students returning from a LOA will have his/her maximum time frame to complete the course extended by the same number of days as the leave of absence.
+In, addition students returning from a LOA will have their contract period extended to complete the course by the same number of calendar days as the leave of absence.
+These changes will be documented as an addendum to the Enrollment Agreement that is signed by all parties.
 Students who fail to return from a LOA will be considered dismissed as the last Day of attendance (LDA) prior to the start of the leave and the refund calculation will be performed any monies due shall be refunded within forty-five (45) days of a determination that a student has failed to return from their leave of absence (LOA) or the student has withdrawn, whether officially or unofficially.